GrigorijTimofeev/Ray-casting-wolfenstein-3d/README.md

 # Engine

 It place walls and sprites on map.
-Althow it place different texture on walls depending on player diraction.
-You can change cealing and floor colours in conf. file as a textures to walls and sprite.
+Also it place different texture on walls depending on player direction.
+You can change ceiling and floor colours in conf. file as a textures to walls and sprite.

 # Parser

 Map config example

 ```
 R 640 480